 Features and Design

 To cinch the hood tight, the Cloud features a drawstring like that found on most sleeping bags.
-For this drawstring to be effective, however, the main closure flap must be pinned beneath your body on the left side of the bag.
+For this drawstring to be effective, however, the main closure flap must be pinned beneath your left shoulder.
 When you roll onto your right side, it's difficult to keep this flap pinned down.
 But without it, the hood will not stay cinched closed.

 Sierra Designs also brags about a sleeve on the underside of the bag that ensures you can't slide off your sleeping pad in the middle of the night.
 That's true, but unlike some other bags, this pad attachment system isn't removable if you prefer to save weight and not to use it.

 For its middle of the road performance, the Cloud comes with a middle of the road price.
-At its full MSRP of $330, we don't consider it to be a particularly good value, but bigger fans of the no-zipper design will likely disagree.
-For a few bucks more you grab a Nemo Riff 30, which offers a similar degree of comfort with better performance in other areas.
+At full MSRP, we don't consider it to be a particularly good value, but bigger fans of the no-zipper design will likely disagree.
+For a few bucks more there are several bags that offer similar comfort with better performance in other areas.

 Although most of our testers weren't fond of the Cloud, it did garner some passionate supporters.
 These supporters liked its simple flap closure design that provided a similar feel to sleeping with an ordinary blanket.
 Its critics, however, maintain the same design limits its versatility and adds unnecessary weight.
 The bottom line: if the no-zipper concept sounds like heaven to you, don't let this review discourage you.
-The Sierra Designs Cloud 20 and Backcountry Bed are both decent bags whose innovative designs are sure to please many.
+The Sierra Designs Cloud 20 is a decent bag whose innovative design is sure to please many.

 — Jack Cramer